Key Takeaway

 Months 6 to 18: Plateau and Maintenance

 Weight loss gradually slows between months 6 and 12 and typically plateaus between months 12 and 18.
-This is not a sign that the medication has stopped working.
+This isn't a sign that the medication has stopped working.
 The plateau reflects a new metabolic equilibrium where your reduced body weight (with its lower metabolic rate) balances against the drug's appetite-suppressing effects.

-At plateau, the medication remains essential for weight maintenance.
-The STEP 4 trial demonstrated that patients who continued semaglutide after reaching their plateau maintained their weight loss, while those switched to placebo regained weight steadily.
+At plateau, the medication remains important for weight maintenance.
+The STEP 4 trial[3] demonstrated that patients who continued semaglutide after reaching their plateau maintained their weight loss, while those switched to placebo regained weight steadily.

 What to Consider